martinjohndyer/FAIR_Code_design/episodes/Dont_touch_your_code_anymore.md

 ::::::::::::::::::::::::::::::::::::: challenge

-Using the [TOML]() documentation, read the configuration file that you create above.
+Using the [tomllib](https://docs.python.org/3/library/tomllib.html) (json[])docmumentation, write a toml file (withthe same element as the previous exercise and read it back).

 ::::::::::::::::::::::::::::::::::::::::::::::::